alleviationz/alleviationz.github.io/SoftwareEngineering.md

 # Purpose:
 The main purpose of this enhancement was to add some registration functionality for admin users.
 In a production setting, MFA is absolutely necessary for admin permissions.
 The use of validators displays a security mindset that prioritizes good frameworks over the pride of trying to create and use complex regexes myself.
+Some files were also cleaned up and
+CSS files were deleted to pull from one main css style.

 # Registration function
 <img width="948" height="494" alt="image" src="https://github.com/user-attachments/assets/c1febe59-ad88-4388-9189-68c713f7b810" />